tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 ```

 ### Overriding stream names
 Stream names are generated based on the generic record types.
-They are pluralized with Pluralize.NET package
+They are pluralized with Pluralize.NET package.

 **By default the generated from item names such as stream and table names are pluralized**.
 This behavior could be switched off with the following `ShouldPluralizeStreamName` configuration.